theuserge/TheUserge.github.io/faq.md

 4. Type Message you want say in Private.
 5. Then Add this symbol `:` at the last of your Message.

-You will see a Inline Query to Send Private Message to the user, Click on it.
+You will see an Inline Query to Send Private Message to the user, Click on it.

 ## 18. How to Clear Downloads Path?